vuetifyjs/eslint-plugin-vuetify/README.md

 - Prevent the use of classes that have been removed from Vuetify ([`no-deprecated-classes`])
 - Prevent the use of the old theme class syntax ([`no-deprecated-colors`])
 - Prevent the use of deprecated import paths ([`no-deprecated-imports`])
-- Ensure icon buttons have a variant defined ([`icon-button-variant`])
+- Prevent the use of deprecated slot names ([`no-deprecated-slots`])

 ### Grid system

 These rules are designed to help migrate to the new grid system in Vuetify v2.
-They are included in the `plugin:vuetify/recommended` preset.
+They are included in the `vuetify.configs.recommended` preset.

 - Warn about unknown attributes not being converted to classes on new grid components ([`grid-unknown-attributes`])
+- Ensure icon buttons have a variant defined ([`icon-button-variant`])

 [`grid-unknown-attributes`]: ./docs/rules/grid-unknown-attributes.md